jsutch/RITA_Scripts/README.md

 **Evaluating traffic on an external webserver**
 Watching public traffic to see if a local c2 has been installed and determine which regions are accessing services.

-- finished heuristic scoring
+- added heuristic scoring
-- finished heuristic + RITA scoring
+- added heuristic + RITA scoring
 - added a feature if an IP has a DNS entry or is correctly configured with a reverse
 - incorporated fail2ban entries